Poncho More Info

 - The Hood of the Poncho can be buttoned down, closing off the center of the Poncho so it can be used as a blanket

-- The side edges of the Poncho are the natural selvage of our Fabric, which we feel is in keeping with the rustic look of a Poncho.
-(Selvage is the border of a bolt of fabric, where the machines grip the material.
-Although the selvage is generally not used, it is made from the same woolen yarn as the rest of the Poncho and we felt it was perfect for this application.)
+- The side edges of the Poncho are the natural selvedge of our Fabric, which we feel is in keeping with the rustic look of a Poncho.
+(Selvedge -- or selvage -- is the "self-edge" ... the border of a bolt of fabric, where the machines grip the material.
+Although the selvedge is generally not used, it is made from the same woolen yarn as the rest of the Poncho and we felt it was perfect for this application.)